+3 Minute Read.
 Educational institutions realize that we all learn differently and combinations of learning styles will reach most of us.
 Some of us learn by seeing (reading), some by doing (tactile), some by hearing (aural).
 Most of us have a bit of each of these and rarely only one is enough.
 In college and university there is reading as well as assignment and lab work.
-So how do we learn once we leave the academic world?
+We need both, so, how do we learn once we leave the academic world?

 Maintenance and reliability are topics rarely taught in university and then, only at the graduate level.
 Most of the maintenance and reliability “experts” have gained that status through years of application, experience, mistakes and self-teaching.
 Some have formal graduate level education but not many.
 There are many certifications available of course.
 Many of them reflect the individuals’ ability to pass an examination only.
 In theory they are based on experience but in practice people take courses that are aimed at helping them pass the exam.
 Those courses act to subvert the good intentions of the certifying bodies to validate and certify an individual’s experience based knowledge.
 Of course some certifications are little more than commercial offerings with very little value add.
 How do you know you are getting someone who really knows what he’s doing?